codegram/hyperclient/Readme.md

 ### Create a new element (POST)

     posts = api.resources.posts
-    posts = {title: 'Creating a post from the api', body: 'Lorem ipsum'}
+    post = {title: 'Creating a post from the api', body: 'Lorem ipsum'}

     posts.create(post)
     # => #<Element @name='post', @data={:title => 'Creating a post from the